Louise Wener

+Louise Jane Wener (born 30 July 1966) is an English writer, singer, songwriter and guitarist of the band Sleeper.

+Life

-Louise Jane Wener (born 30 July 1966, Gants Hill, London, England) is an English writer, singer, songwriter and guitarist of the band Sleeper.
-She is the younger daughter of Donald Wener, an Inland Revenue tax inspector from East Ham who had served in the RAF, and Audrey (née Dixon), a bank clerk and former nurse.
-She attended Manchester University where she met Jon Stewart, eventually leading to the formation of Sleeper.
+Born in Gants Hill, London, Wener is the younger daughter of Donald Wener, an Inland Revenue tax inspector from East Ham who had served in the RAF, and Audrey (née Dixon), a bank clerk and former nurse.
 Her elder sister was the writer Sue Margolis.
-Their brother, Geoff, managed Sleeper after attending Cambridge University.
+Their brother Geoff managed Sleeper after attending Cambridge University.

+Wener attended Manchester University, where she met Jon Stewart, which led to the formation of Sleeper.

-Sleeper recorded three full-length albums prior to splitting: Smart, The It Girl, and Pleased to Meet You.
+Sleeper recorded three full-length albums prior to splitting: Smart, The It Girl and Pleased to Meet You.
 After the band split up in 1998, Wener began a writing career, and has written four novels: Goodnight Steve McQueen, The Big Blind (also known as The Perfect Play), The Half Life of Stars, and Worldwide Adventures In Love.
 Her autobiography, Different for Girls: My True-life Adventures in Pop (also known as Just For One Day: Adventures in Britpop), was published in June 2010.
 Wener co-wrote a BBC Radio 4 drama series, Queens of Noise, with Roy Boulter of The Farm.
-It ran for two five-programme series in the 10.45am Woman's Hour drama slot, focusing on the rise of a fictional indie band, Velveteens.
+It ran for two five-programme series in the 10.45 AM Woman's Hour drama slot, focusing on the rise of a fictional indie band, Velveteens.

 In addition to writing herself, Wener has taught novel-writing.
 With her partner, Sleeper drummer Andy Maclure, she formed another band, Huge Advance, although they only played in and around their residential suburb of Crouch End.
 By 2011, she and Maclure had married and moved to Brighton, where Maclure teaches at a music college.
 They have a son and a daughter.
 Wener has written an article about motherhood for The Guardian.